loning/universe/06_universe_observer_relationship.md

 - Non-locality: The quantum domain transcends classical spacetime concepts and has essential non-locality
 - Overall connectivity: All observers and classical worlds are interconnected through the quantum domain

+### Unified Theory of Energy and Universe Structure

+Quantum-Classical Dualism views the energy of the universe as a dual structure: quantum energy and classical energy.
+The two forms of energy are converted through observer classicalization and quantization processes.

+#### Properties of Quantum Energy

+Quantum energy exists in the quantum domain and has the following properties:
+- Superposition state energy: Potential energy contained in the superposition state of a single quantum bit
+- Entanglement state energy: Correlation energy contained in the entanglement relationship between multiple quantum bits

+Quantum entanglement state energy can be quantified by the following formula:

+$$
+E_{\text{Entanglement}} = h \cdot f_{\text{Entanglement}}
+$$

+Where the equivalent frequency of entanglement is defined by the complexity of the entanglement structure:

+$$
+f_{\text{Entanglement}} = \frac{c^2}{L_P^2} \cdot S_E(\rho_{AB})
+$$

+#### Classical Energy and Observers

+Classical energy is the result of observer classicalization of quantum energy, manifested as measurable forms of energy in the physical world.
+Energy conversion in the classicalization process:

+$$
+E_{\text{Classical}} = \eta \cdot E_{\text{Entanglement}}
+$$

+Where $\eta$ is the classicalization efficiency coefficient, $0 < \eta < 1$.

+Energy conservation and conversion mechanism:
+- Total energy (quantum + classical) is conserved within the universe
+- Classicalization process consumes quantum energy and produces classical energy
+- Quantization process consumes classical energy and produces quantum energy

 ### Boundary Between Observer and Universe

 The boundary between the observer and the universe is defined by the observer's event horizon (black hole horizon), which is not fixed but determined by the observer's classicalization ability (dimension).